Open Letter #2

 And no, it’s not safe, fair, or sustainable.

-If skin is a vital organ - and one that millions of professionals work with every day -
+If skin is a vital organ - and one that hundreds of thousands of professionals work with every day -

 why isn’t it included in national health frameworks?